Brendan Lynch (Kerry Gaelic footballer): Senior

 Lynch was in good form during the 1970 Munster championship.
 He scored six points in a 2-19 to 2-05 semi-final win over Limerick.
 Another Munster final with Cork was up next.
 He scored four points in a big 2-22 to 2-09 win and a third Munster title.
 Kerry powered past Derry, with four points from Lynch, in the All-Ireland semi-final.
 In the All-Ireland final Kerry faced Meath and Lynch was again in top form.
 He scored six points in a 2-19 to 0-18 win in the first final to be played over the course of 80 minutes.

 Kerry were back in the final of 1970–71 National Football League.
 They faced Mayo in the final where three points from Lynch seen him pick up his second League medal in three seasons.

 Things looked good as four points from Lynch see Kerry overcome Waterford in the Munster semi-final.
 Kerry faced Cork in the final once more and looked set for another title.
 It wasn't to be as The Kingdom crash out of the championship on a 0-25 to 0-14.

 For the second season in a row Kerry faced Mayo in the National Football League.
 A 2-11 to 2-09 win seen Lynch win his third League medal in four seasons.

+In the drawn All-Ireland final of 1972 he gave possibly his best ever performance scoring 1-7 as Kerry drew with Offaly, before losing out in the replay.

 At the age of 25, he was the oldest player on the famous 1975 All-Ireland winning team.